WebOrigami/docs/content/language/sites.md

 }
 </figure>

-Website creators refer to URLs as _routes_: when you navigate to a URL like [team/Alice.html](https://origami-about-us.netlify.app/team/Alice.html), you're picking one particular route through this site's tree.
+site creators refer to URLs as _routes_: when you navigate to a URL like [team/Alice.html](https://origami-about-us.netlify.app/team/Alice.html), you're picking one particular route through this site's tree.
 Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` to find the web page it will send to your browser.

 The site's complete tree is a little bigger than what's shown above, because it also includes CSS stylesheets, image files, or other resources referenced by the HTML: